gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

 Auth defines the authentication method used to connect to the API Management.
 Can be either basic authentication credentials, a bearer token or a reference to a kubernetes secret holding one of these two configurations.
+This is optional when this context targets Gravitee Cloud.

 <table>
     <thead>